 Of the smaller jurisdictions both Tasmania and the Northern Territory recorded reductions of 273 and 225 thefts respectively.

 Of the larger jurisdictions Queensland recorded an increase of 8% (or 850 extra thefts).
 This was offset by a reduction of 8% in South Australia.

 For a more detailed analysis of current theft trends be sure to check out our interactive dashboard.

-- Of the larger jurisdictions, WA recorded the largest increase in non-recovered PLC’s with an additional 123 (12%) thefts.
-VIC experienced a decline of 408 (-12%) in non-recoveries.
+- Of the larger jurisdictions, WA recorded the largest increase of non-recovered PLC theft with an additional 134 (13%) thefts.
+NSW experienced a decline of 165 (-6%) in non-recoveries.

-- The national PLC recovery rate has remained relatively stable over the rolling 12 months at 79%.
+- The national PLC recovery rate has remained relatively stable over the 12 months at 79%.

-- Large reductions in other vehicle thefts were recorded in WA (down -40% to 361 thefts) and VIC (down -29% to 552 thefts).
-In contrast NSW recorded 511 other vehicle thefts, a 13% increase compared to the previous 12 months.
+- Large reductions in other vehicle thefts were recorded in WA (down -44% to 309 thefts).
+The only increase in other vehicle thefts was seen in NSW, a 4% increase compared to the previous financial year.

 All motor vehicles

 Other motor vehicles